Percolation transition in phase separating active fluid: Results

 The results are shown in Fig.\ref{fig1} for $\tilde{k}=2000$.
 In the phase diagram (Fig.\ref{fig1}(a)), the color map indicate the global hexatic order ($\psi_6$).
 The dotted lines represent the contours for $f_L =0.2, 0.4~ \mbox{and}~ 0.6$ which demarcate the parameter range where large clusters are formed.
 In the case of MIPS, $\psi_6 \approx 1$ and $f_L >0.6$ as evident in Fig.\ref{fig1}(a) (for example, point B).
 Interestingly, there also exists a well defined region in the phase diagram with large $f_L$ and small $\psi_6$ -- for example points A and C in Fig.\ref{fig1}(a).
 The structural properties in these regions are quite different from MIPS as evident from Fig.\ref{fig1}(b-d), where the typical configurations of the largest cluster at the steady states are plotted.
 While both regions A and C show a porous structure similar to a percolated state, region B shows a single dense state as usually seen in MIPS.
 To further confirm the structural difference between these regions, we overlay the local hexatic order $\phi_{6i}$ on the steady state full configuration as shown in Fig.\ref{fig1}(e-g).
 While region B shows large $\phi_{6i}$ within the dense phase (Fig.\ref{fig1}(f)) which is a signature of MIPS, both regions A and C lack this property.
-However, unlike region C, region A shows small patches of large $\phi_{6i}$ values due to the formation of local clusters.
-This difference between A and C is further evident in Fig.\ref{fig1}(h) and (j) where we plot local density distribution $P(\phi_{loc})$.
+However, unlike region C, region A shows small patches of large $\phi_{6i}$ values due to the formation of local clusters. {Note that the origins of these two states are different.
+The porous cluster seen in region A is due to an increase in the contact probability caused by low but non-zero motility and occurs with minimal particle overlap.
+On the otherhand, the high-motility porous clusters in region C appears after the breakdown of MIPS with enhanced particle overlap (see Fig.~5 in the Appendix-A).} This difference between A and C is further evident in Fig.\ref{fig1}(h) and (j) where we plot local density distribution $P(\phi_{loc})$.
 While $P(\phi_{loc})$ for both regions A and C are unimodal, the distribution in region A (see Fig.~\ref{fig1}(h)) is clearly assymmetric.
 This assymmetry in the distribution is a reflection of limitation of the system to form dense local regions, due to low motility.
 Thus, it is evident that these two porous regions are distinct at the level of local structure.
 We later show that the porous structure at low Pe (Fig.\ref{fig1}(b)) is an exceptional feature and disappears in the presence of translational thermal noise.
 The local density distribution for region B displays a bimodal behaviour (Fig.~\ref{fig1}(i)) as expected from a MIPS state~\cite{Redner2013}.